 Agreeing to go somewhere will seem like a way to calm the crazy–until you pay the bills.
 Make a plan for your outings ahead of time so that you can take advantage of free or cheap things to do.
 Get creative or use these ideas:

-- Make Something Monday
+- Make Something MONDAY (arts and crafts)

 I like to stick to themes because the kids get excited about the upcoming outing.

 Once a week, it’s fun to spend some money and explore somewhere new!
 Go on a field trip to the zoo, museum, botanical garden, aquarium, Chuck E. Cheese, McDonald’s, watch a movie, go to a local event, etc.

 Even if you don’t have kids–do this!
 Take an art class, try a yoga class, or try a new restaurant for lunch.